 - Healthier weight: As the senior works up a sweat when they walk, they torch calories.
 This controls their weight without the need for strenuous exercise.

 - Better heart health: Every older adult wants to take care of their heart, and with walking, they can.
 These frequent walkers may have a lower risk of vascular inflammation and stiffness, obesity, diabetes, blood pressure, and cholesterol.
 Most of these factors can contribute to a healthier heart.

 Social Benefits Of Walking

-Besides the myriad of physical perks, walking can also bring with it social benefits.
-Here’s more on those.
+Besides the myriad of physical perks, ther are social benefits of walking that can also help seniors:

 - A more expansive social life: No longer is the senior relegated to seeing pals around their assisted living facility or their neighbors on the block.
 They can leave the house and walk with friends or even walk to someone’s house to meet up with them.
 This grows their social circle.